Frank M. Kirkland

 "On Du Bois' Notion of Double Consciousness" presented at a public lecture to the Society for the Study of Africana Philosophy (SSAP) in New York City, 16 September 2012.

 "How Hegelian Insights Inform Black Atlantic Thought via the Saint Domingue Revolution" presented at the 39th annual meeting of Society of the Advancement of American Philosophy (SAAP) to be held at the Lincoln Center Campus of Fordham University in New York City on 17 March 2012.

 "Rousseau's Place in Du Bois' Assessment of Brown v.
-Board of Education" presented as a Powerpoint public lecture at a symposium on Du Bois (with David Levering Lewis) sponsored by the Yonkers chapter of the NAACP held at the Yonkers Library on 23 February 2012.
+Board of Education" presented as a Powerpoint public lecture at a symposium on Du Bois (with Professor David Levering Lewis) sponsored by the Yonkers chapter of the NAACP held at the Yonkers Library on 23 February 2012.

 "Hegel's Idealism, Africa and Saint Domingue" presented at the annual meeting of the Caribbean Philosophical Association held at Rutgers University in New Brunswick, New Jersey, 29 September through 2 October 2011.
 Also presented at the Society for the Study of Africana Philosophy (SSAP) in New York City, 19 September 2011.

 "Is an Existential Reading Sufficient in Frederick Douglass' Critique of Slavery?" presented at a symposium (with Professors Lewis Gordon and George Yancy) on Frederick Douglass at the American Philosophical Association's (APA) Central Division Meeting in Minneapolis, Minnesota, April 2011.